Recommended books on white papers (and everything else)

 A personal friend, Steve has put together an excellent guide to the business of writing copy, filled with solid advice.

-I especially liked his chapters on the copywriter’s “bag of tricks” and the one on solving common problems like “my client hates my copy!”
+I especially liked his chapter on the copywriter’s “bag of tricks” and the one on solving common problems like, “My client hates my copy!”

-Now, you may say—like I do—that you’re not really a copywriter, because you only write content like white papers.
+Now, you may say—like I do—that you’re not a copywriter, because you write content like white papers.

-But I believe knowing how copywriting works can only help us as content writers.
+But I believe knowing how copywriting works can help us as content writers.

 This might be the one book you need that gives you all the basics about “the other side of the street.”